my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 *"The repository link is in the chat.
 You can run this entire demo on your laptop in 20 minutes.
 I encourage you to try it with one of your own applications."*

 **For Strategic Planning:**
-*"The question isn't whether your applications will need modernization - it's whether you'll modernize proactively or reactively.
+*"The question isn't whether your applications will need modernisation - it's whether you'll modernize proactively or reactively.
 Konveyor gives you the data to make that choice confidently."*

 **For Technical Adoption:**
 *"Start small.
 Pick one non-critical application and run the analysis.
-Use the findings to build your modernization playbook.
+Use the findings to build your modernisation playbook.
 Then scale that approach across your portfolio."*

 ### Final Messages